torvalds/linux/Documentation/bpf/kfuncs.rst

 program can pass any value without compromising the kernel.
 A value that does not point into the arena is a program bug.

+The suffixes have the same meaning on the arguments of struct_ops stub functions, with the conversion running in the opposite direction.
+The kernel caller passes the kernel arena address and the trampoline converts it while saving the arguments, so the callback receives an arena pointer it can dereference directly.
+With ``__arena`` the kernel caller must not pass NULL.
+With ``__arena__nullable`` a NULL kernel pointer arrives as NULL.
+However, there is no obligation to prove to the verifier that such a pointer is non-NULL before use, in-line with existing semantics of arena pointers used in a program (or obtained from any other source).

 .. _BPF_kfunc_nodef:

 2.4 Using an existing kernel function